b. 26 March 1869, d. 24 June 1951

 While we don't know the full extent of Ellen's contact with her O'Loughlin family, we do know she had regular contact with her sisters, Bridget and Margaret, and her cousin Cornelius.
 These last two were the witnesses to her marriage.

 Ellen was a well respected midwife in the area, often being called upon when a difficult birth was expected.
-She was not a registered midwife, but was often called out at odd hours to help the local doctor with births, and sometimes, deaths.23,5
+She was not a registered midwife, but was often called out at odd hours to help the local doctor with births, and sometimes, deaths.22,5

 |The Great Bacchus Marsh House Swap|

-After Bill Vallence died (1932) in Caulfield, Mary moved back to Bacchus Marsh and bought the house at 16 Millbank St. Ellen moved in with Mary, and Ellen's son Jack and his family (Ruby, Joy and Roylyn) rented Ellen's Lerderderg St house.
+After Bill Vallence died (1932) in Caulfield, Mary moved back to Bacchus Marsh and bought the house at 16 Millbank St. Ellen later moved in with Mary, and Ellen's son Jack and his family (Ruby, Joy and Roylyn) rented Ellen's Lerderderg St house.

 |Philosophy, Interests and Final Days|